AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/onbeforeeventsend.md

 ---
 title: onBeforeEventSend
-description: Callback that runs just before data is sent.
+description: Learn how to configure the Web SDK to register a JavaScript function that can alter the data you send just before that data is sent to Adobe.
-exl-id: 945f4fa1-380c-46aa-a92a-bbcfd6644751
 ---

 # `onBeforeEventSend`

 The `onBeforeEventSend` callback allows you to register a JavaScript function that can alter the data you send just before that data is sent to Adobe.
 This callback allows you to manipulate the `xdm` or `data` object, including the ability to add, edit, or remove elements.
 You can also conditionally cancel the sending of data altogether, such as with detected client-side bot traffic.